data4knowledge/study_definitions_workbench/README.md

 ## Environment Variables with Docker Image

-For all of these the following environment variables need to be set.
-The remainder are set within the docker file itself
+The following environment variables need to be set (The remainder are set within the docker file itself):

 - AUTH0_SESSION_SECRET
 - AUTH0_DOMAIN